lindseyspratt/dctg-logtalk/README.md

 	LeftPart ::= RightPart <:> Attributes ::- Semantics.

-In this term, `LeftPart ::= RightPart` represents syntax while `Attributes ::- Semantics` represents semantics.
-As in DCGs, `LeftPart` can either be a non-terminal possibly followed by a list of terminals (aka a "push-back" list).
+In this term, `LeftPart ::= RightPart` represents the rule syntax while `Attributes ::- Semantics` represents the rule semantics.
+As in DCGs, `LeftPart` is a non-terminal possibly followed by a list of terminals (aka a "push-back" list).